-Facilities report the quantities of TRI-listed chemicals they dispose of or otherwise release into the environment as a result of normal industrial operations.
-In addition, facilities report the quantities of these chemicals that they manage through preferred methods including recycling, combusting for energy recovery, and treating for destruction.
-This figure shows the 10-year trend in these quantities, collectively referred to as production-related waste managedThe sum of all non-accidental chemical waste generated at a facility.
+Each year, the Toxics Release Inventory (TRI) Program receives information from more than 21,000 facilities on the quantities of TRI-listed chemicals they recycle, combust for energy recovery, treat, and dispose of or otherwise release as part of their normal operations.
+These quantities are collectively referred to as production-related waste managed or ‘waste managed’The sum of all non-accidental chemical waste generated at a facility.
 It is the sum of on-site environmental releases (minus quantities from non-routine, one-time events), on-site waste management (recycling, treatment, and combustion for energy recovery), and off-site transfers for disposal, treatment, recycling or energy recovery..

-- Since 2011, production-related waste managed increased by 5.0 billion pounds (22%), driven by increased recycling.
+- Production-related waste managed increased by 5.3 billion pounds (22%) since 2012, driven by a 6.1 billion pound (68%) increase in recycling.

-This page was published in March 2022 and uses the 2020 TRI National Analysis dataset made public in TRI Explorer in October 2021.
+This page was published in March 2023 and uses the 2021 TRI National Analysis dataset made public in TRI Explorer in October 2022.